madajaju/EDT/docs/briefs/edw-15/es/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Noticias de la semana del 15 de mayo de 2023 en transformación digital, que incluyen historias sobre Edge Computing, Ciberseguridad e Inteligencia Artificial.
+summary: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 video: https://youtu.be/
-description: Noticias de la semana del 15 de mayo de 2023 en transformación digital, que incluyen historias sobre Edge Computing, Ciberseguridad e Inteligencia Artificial.
+description: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 ---